Andr0id88/andr0id88.github.io/_posts/2024-02-25-virtualbox-wrapper-script.md

 Im a big fan of using vagrant for spinning up vm's on the fly and then destroying them easily.
 With that said i have a home lab in which i want things to be running permanently in VM's, for this usecase i want the extra features of virtualbox such as snapshots and so on.

+Same as my other scripts i still have some improvment ideas i will implement in the future, those will be documented in the top of the script as like this```# changelog: <changes made> ```
+And if you have any ideas on how to improve this, feel free to contact me.

 ## Prerequisites
 (All these can be installed on RHEL and Fedora by running the script with the --prereq flag)
 - Fzf